bonitasoft/bonita-continuous-delivery-doc/md/livingapp_deploy.md

-# Bonita living application deployer
+# How to deploy a Living Application

+This tutorial describes how to deploy a Bonita Living Application from the command line using BCD.

-## About
+## Concepts

+Prior to go to the `how to deploy` section, please read the following to understand the concepts used by the deployment process.

+### Introduction

 Bonita living applications deployer (called `Deployer` in the following) is a tool allowing resources deployment to a running Bonita platform.

 It is able to deploy